o2r-project/ansible/README.md

 Don't forget to manually sync the vault files between the vault file project and this project.
 Daniel has the password to the vault(s) and can give it to you in a secure way.

+## Server connection and authentication

+`id_rsa` file for connecting to the demo server is in Daniel's custory.
+Not that you must copy it to your own machine an restrict the access (`chmod 400`) so you can add it to your local keychain before you connnect.

+There is a user `o2r` on the demo server.

 ## Development

 ### Add microservices or apps